-.
-Although sometimes, I get this sick feeling, in the pit of my stomach- well, never mind.
+Although sometimes, I get this sick feeling, in the pit of my stomach.
+Well, never mind.
 What?
+Crying?
 No!
 Not at all!
 Just got a bit of smoke in my eyes, that’s all.

 So, my point is, there’s no one to remember me.
-God knows what Adam- that’s my ex- told the boys about me, he always was a vicious little man.
-Used to tell peole that he made me, that I’d be nothing without him- well, I’ve finally shown him, haven’t I?
+God knows what Adam – that’s my ex – told the boys about me.
+He always was a vicious little man.
+Used to tell people that he made me: that I’d be nothing without him – well, I’ve finally shown him, haven’t I?
 Probably the most famous woman in the world right now.
 So, I want my story told, the way it happened.
 I don’t want the Governer getting his mitts all over my story, putting his spin on it and concocting a fable making me the scapegoat for the world’s troubles.
-You write all this down and people’ll read it and they’ll remember me.
-People like me, no one notices us, we’re just there, you know, like rubbish or something on the pavement, you all just pick up your feet and step right over us.
-But now, your lot will read about me and they’ll think about me and every time they walk past the Governer’s house they’ll remember me.
-And you know what, some of them might even think “I wish I could do that, I wish I could be like her.”
-Who knows, my boys might read it- they might be proud of their old mum, might even come and see me before I, well, you know.
+You write all this down and they’ll read it and remember me.
+People like me, no one notices us, we’re just there.
+You know, like rubbish or something on the pavement.
+You all just pick up your feet and step right over us.
+But now, your lot will read about me and think about me and every time they walk past the Governer’s house, they’ll remember me.
+And you know what?
+Some of them might even think, “I wish I could do that, I wish I could be like her.”
+Who knows?
+My boys might read it.
+They might be proud of their old mum – might even come and see me before I—well, you know.

 You don’t get it do you?
 The trouble with you lot is you’ve got too much to lose.
-With your fancy houses and your swanky clothes and your holidays and your cars.
+With your fancy houses, your swanky clothes, your holidays and your cars.
 Me?
-I’ve got nothing, have I?
+I’ve got nothing.
 Better off in here than I was outside.
 I had nothing to lose after he took my babies away, so it didn’t matter if I lost it all.
 But you, you for example.
 Where would you be if I smashed that fancy machine you’re holding?
 No, no, relax!
 I’m not going to!
 I’m not a nutter, I told you that.
 I’m just saying, what if someone took that away from you?
 And that pretty dress?
 Those high heeled shoes?
 Scrubbed all your make up off and pulled out your hair extensions.
 What?
-Oh yes they are- excuse me I may be old, love, but I’m not blind!
+Oh yes, they are – excuse me I may be old, love, but I’m not blind!
 You need to get yourself a new hairdresser if you’re going to run around saying that!
-But, my point is if I took all that away from you, you’d be nothing.
+My point is if I took all that away from you, you’d be nothing.